-Last year I shared Sanma Shioyaki recipe but I broiled in the oven toaster.
-Since my husband mastered in charcoal grilling over the summer (see our BBQ recipes), we actually charcoal grilled this fish for the first time, just like how some of Japanese restaurants cook their grilled dishes over charcoal.
+Last year I shared Sanma Shioyaki recipe but I broiled it in the oven toaster.
+Since my husband mastered in charcoal grilling over the summer (see our BBQ recipes), we actually charcoal-grilled this fish for the first time, just like how some of the Japanese restaurants cook their grilled dishes over charcoal.

 The smokiness from the charcoal added another layer of flavor to the dish and it was AMAZING!

 Just in case you wonder how we eat this fish, I’ll quickly go over.
 The fish is usually served with grated daikon radish and a wedge of lemon (usually we use sudachi).

 - Pour a dash of soy sauce over grated daikon.